Diligence (Scots law): Seizure

-Following the making of a money attachment order by the relevant court, court officers can go to a debtor's premises (other than the debtor's home) to attach any monies kept there.
+Following the making of a money attachment order by the relevant court, court officers may go to a debtor's premises (other than the debtor's home) to attach any monies kept there.
 The officer is entitled to a presumption that the debtor owns any money found in the premises.
 However, prior to seizing the monies, the officer must make enquiries as to the ownership of the monies sought.
 The officer is not prevented from relying on the presumption by an assertion is made that the money is not owned by the debtor.

-The court officer must deposit any cash attached (ie: seized) in a bank account.
-A court officer is entitled to not attach banking instruments other than cheques (ie: money orders, promissory notes and postal orders) unless expressly instructed by the creditor.
+The court officer must deposit any cash attached (i.e.: seized) into a bank account.
+A court officer is entitled not to attach banking instruments other than cheques (i.e.: money orders, promissory notes and postal orders) unless expressly instructed by the creditor.

 Circumstances where money attachment cannot take place

-Certain Days
+Certain days

 Money attachment is not possible on certain days.
 This includes: